ItsEthanJS/ThumbVTT/README.md

 A simple thumbnail spritesheet and VTT file genereator for video thumbnail scrubbing.

 ## Welcome to ThumbVTT
 This is a simple shell script I made for a video project that I was working on.
-The script allows for quick generation of thumbnail spritesheets, which are often required for modern video players with thumbnail scrubbing/previews (such as with [VideoJS](https://videojs.org/).
+The script allows for quick generation of thumbnail spritesheets, which are often required for modern video players with thumbnail scrubbing/previews (such as when using [VideoJS](https://videojs.org/)).

 # Requirements
 You will need to install `ffmpeg` prior to using this tool.
 You can find installation info here: https://ffmpeg.org/.